Assessor Parcel Numbers

 The numero uno way to find California parcel data.

 Every parcel in the United States has a unique code assigned to it which is used by tax assessors as a kind of inventory number for tax purposes.
-These are most commonly referred to as Assessor Parcel Numbers, or APNs, but may also be known as Assessor’s Identification Numbers (AINs), Property Identification Numbers (PINs), Property Identification Numbers (PIDs), Property Account Numbers or Tax Account Numbers.
-Originally created for property tax purposes, the APN is also a common way to search for parcel data.
+These are most commonly referred to as Assessor Parcel Numbers, or APNs.
+You’ll also hear them called “APN numbers,” for the same reason people talk about “ATM machines.”

 In California, APNs are used to inventory or identify a property.
 While the specific length and format can vary from county to county, APNs generally look something like the example below and help identify a parcel’s location on an assessor’s plat map.